webionate/guides/best-practices/README.md

 * Use a [Fake] to stub requests to external services.
 * Use integration tests to execute the entire app.
 * Use non-[SUT] methods in expectations when possible.
+* Use [isolated unit specs]: http://betterspecs.org/#single (specify only one behavior per example).

 [dependency injection]: http://en.wikipedia.org/wiki/Dependency_injection
 [`Delayed::Job` matcher]: https://gist.github.com/3186463